 Proof pressure testing your process pipes and other components of your pressurized vessel is critical to keeping everyone in your workspace safe.
 Without this step, you risk installing materials that can’t withstand the pressure levels you need, which could lead to the materials warping or, even worse, bursting.

-Proof pressure testing is one of the many services that Precision Fabrication & Cleaning (PFC) offers for cleaning and testing facilities.
+Proof pressure testing is one of the many services that Precision Fabricating & Cleaning (PFC) offers for cleaning and testing facilities.
 In this article, we’ll guide you through the three different types of pressure, what proof pressure testing is, and the two main methods of proof pressure testing, to show you what this process entails and how important it is for your safety.

 There are three main types of pressure that a material or item, such as process piping, should be tested for.